AbdullahMaqbool22/Subdomain-Enumeration/README.md

 ### Script Output

-The script will generate the following files:
+The script will generate the following files in the `output` folder:
 - `active_subdomains.txt`: List of active subdomains found using enumeration tools.
 - `all_active_subdomains.txt`: Combined list of active subdomains from enumeration and brute forcing.
 - `sensitive_subdomains.txt`: List of subdomains containing sensitive keywords.